-- Steering Wheel (1) - Battery Installation Hardware (1) - The two hydrostatic transmissions are equipped with a bypass valve that will allow you to manually move the tractor short distances. - Engage the transmission bypass valves by pulling the bypass lever (a) outward then upward and all the way back.
+- The two hydrostatic transmissions are equipped with a transmission bypass valve that will allow you to manually move the tractor short distances. - Engage the transmission bypass valves by pulling the transmission bypass lever (a) outward then upward and all the way back.
 See Figure 2-2.

-Do not tow the tractor, even with the bypass valves engaged.
+Do not tow the tractor, even with the transmission bypass valves engaged.
 Serious transmission damage will result from doing so.

-- 5. Carefully roll the tractor off the shipping pallet. - 6.
-To release the bypass lever (a), push the lever forward.
-See Figure 2-2. - To engage the parking brake, pull back completely on the parking brake lever (b).
-See Figure 2-2. - Cut any wire ties holding the chute deflector up and discard any packing material.
+- Carefully roll the tractor off the shipping pallet. - To release the transmission bypass lever (a), push the lever forward. - To engage the parking brake, pull back completely on the parking brake lever (b). - 8.
+Cut any wire ties holding the chute deflector up and discard any packing material.